AlekSi/reflector/README.md

 - convert map to struct
 - convert struct to map
 - convert slice of maps to slice of structs
+- convert slice of structs to slice of maps

 Install it: `go get github.com/AlekSi/reflector`